SmartGridandCity/SmartTourism/CommutersDATAVIZ/README.md

 :-------------------------:|:-------------------------:
 ![](statmatBelgium.png)  |  ![](commutersBelgium.png)

-4. Taking into account comments by Brasil's user: 632 flows from 129 users
+4. Taking into account comments by Brazil's user: 632 flows from 129 users

 Statistics             |  Commuters at 5%
 :-------------------------:|:-------------------------: